dittoeth/docs/docs/technical/ob.md

 - `dethYieldRate`: `uint80` is a max of 1.2m.
 Tracks the current yield rate for this `shortRecord`, which is updated with `distributeYield`.
 - `ercDebtRate`: `uint64` is a max of 18x.
 Tracks if a penalty needs to be applied across all `shortRecords` if the system isn't able to handle the debt.
 - `tokenId`: `uint40` is a max of 1T (no decimals since it's a count).
 Used to track which NFT a `shortRecord` corresponds with.
-- `flaggerId`: `uint24` is a max of 16m.
-Instead of saving the flagger address, an id is used to look up the address.
-- `flaggedAt`: `uint32` holds seconds.
-This only tracks flagging times for primary liquidation.
 - `updatedAt`: `uint32` holds seconds.
 This tracks the last time a `shortRecord` was modified (created, increaseCollateral, etc) to determine yield eligibility as a defense against exploitative flash loans.

 ```solidity